 Our top tips to get ready for Comprehensive Credit Reporting

 Comprehensive Credit Reporting (CCR) is here!
-National Australia Bank, HSBC and Citibank are now sharing additional data, such as customer’s credit limits and positive repayment history with the credit reporting bodies and many of the banks are expected to follow.
+Big four banks are now sharing additional data, such as customer’s credit limits and positive repayment history with the credit reporting bodies and many other credit providers are expected to follow.

 This is the first step towards Aussies having the ability to negotiate better rates on credit cards and loans if they have a history of good credit behaviour, such as making repayments on time.

 WHAT IS COMPREHENSIVE CREDIT REPORTING?

-Credit Reporting Bodies in Australia previously only received a relatively limited or ‘negative’ view of consumer credit data.
+Credit Reporting Bodies (CRBs) in Australia previously only received a relatively limited or ‘negative’ view of consumer credit data.
 They had access to data on credit enquiries (e.g. applications for personal loans and credit cards), defaults and events such as bankruptcies and serious credit infringements.

 As a result of changes to the Privacy Act that came into effect in March 2014, credit reports can now include information on how many active (or open) credit accounts an individual has, account open and close dates, credit limits, type of credit account, and importantly, repayment history.
 This brings Australia in line with the United States, UK and New Zealand who already have this type of reporting in place.